-Therefore, an important effort towards the development of new morphological lexicons is intended, with a focus on ancient languages of interest.
-Following previous work by ALMAnaCH members, we try and leverage all existing resources whenever possible such as electronic dictionaries, OCRised dictionaries, both modern and ancient [70], [19], [26], [27], while using and developing (semi)automatic lexical information extraction techniques based on existing corpora [69], [74].
-A new line of research consists in the integration of the diachronic axis by linking lexicons that are in diachronic relation with the one another thanks to phonetic and morphological change laws (e.g. XIIth century French with XVth century French and contemporary French).
-Another novelty is the integration of etymological information in these lexical resources, which requires the formalisation, the standardisation, and the extraction of etymological information from OCRised dictionaries or other electronic resources, as well as the automatic generation of candidate etymologies.
-These directions of research are already investigated in ALMAnaCH [19], [26], [27].
+Therefore, an important effort towards the development of new morphological lexicons will be initiated, with a focus on ancient languages of interest.
+Following previous work by ALMAnaCH members, we will try and leverage all existing resources whenever possible such as electronic dictionaries, OCRised dictionaries, both modern and ancient [85], [70], [87], while using and developing (semi)automatic lexical information extraction techniques based on existing corpora [84], [89].
+A new line of research will be to integrate the diachronic axis by linking lexicons that are in diachronic relation with one another thanks to phonetic and morphological change laws (e.g. XIIth century French with XVth century French and contemporary French).
+Another novelty will be the integration of etymological information in these lexical resources, which requires the formalisation, the standardisation, and the extraction of etymological information from OCRised dictionaries or other electronic resources, as well as the automatic generation of candidate etymologies.
+These directions of research are already investigated in ALMAnaCH [70], [87].

-An underlying effort for this research is to further the development of the GROBID-dictionaries software, which provides cascading CRF (Conditional Random Fields) models for the segmentation and analysis of existing print dictionaries.
-The first results we have obtained have allowed us to set up specific collaborations to improve our performances in the domains of a) recent general purpose dictionaries such as the Petit Larousse (Nénufar project, funded by the DGLFLF in collaboration with the University of Montpellier), b) etymological dictionaries (in collaboration with the Berlin Brandenburg Academy of sciences) and c) patrimonial dicitonaries such as the Dictionnaire Universel de Basnage (preparation of an ANR project with the University of Grenoble-Alpes and Paris Sorbonne Nouvelle).
+An underlying effort for this research will be to further the development of the GROBID-dictionaries software, which provides cascading CRF (Conditional Random Fields) models for the segmentation and analysis of existing print dictionaries.
+The first results we have obtained have allowed us to set up specific collaborations to improve our performances in the domains of a) recent general purpose dictionaries such as the Petit Larousse (Nénufar project, funded by the DGLFLF in collaboration with the University of Montpellier), b) etymological dictionaries (in collaboration with the Berlin Brandenburg Academy of sciences) and c) patrimonial dictionaries such as the Dictionnaire Universel de Basnage (an ANR project, including a PhD thesis at ALMAnaCH, has recently started on this topic in collaboration with the University of Grenoble-Alpes and the University Sorbonne Nouvelle in Paris).